igorsantos07/yii-whoops/README.md

 Usage
 -----

+1. Install it:
+    - Using [Composer] (it will automatically install Whoops main libraries as well):

+    ```shell
+    composer require igorsantos07/yii-whoops:1 && composer install
+    ```

-1. First, install it via Composer (`composer require igorsantos07/yii-whoops:1`) or download and unpack it in your `extensions` folder.
+    - Or [downloading] and unpacking it in your `extensions` folder.

 2. If you're using Composer, I strongly recomend you to create a `vendor` alias if you haven't yet.
    Add this to the beginning of your `config/main.php`: